qurbat/heic2jpg/README.md

 - ImageMagick

 ## Usage
-I created this tool to work with `.HEIC` image files retrieved from a device running iOS.
+I created this tool to work with `.HEIC` image files retrieved from the backup of devices running iOS.

-The heic2jpg.py script should be copied to a directory containing subdirectories with `.HEIC` image files.
+The `heic2jpg.py` script can be copied to a directory containing `.HEIC` image files.
+The tool will look for images in subdirectories within the current working directory.

 ```
 python heic2jpg.py